 What is the TEXTJOIN Function?

 The TEXTJOIN Function joins text from two or more strings together with a delimiter separating each value.
-Introduced in MS Excel 2016, TEXTJOIN is categorized as a String/Text function.
+Introduced in MS Excel 2016, TEXTJOIN is categorized as an Excel String/Text function.

 =TEXTJOIN(delimiter, ignore_empty, text1, [text2], …text_n)

 - Delimiter (required argument) – The string that is inserted between each text value in the resulting string.
 The most common delimiters used are a comma or a space character.

 - Ignore_empty (required argument) – This argument helps in determining whether empty cells are included in the resulting string.
 If the argument is TRUE, it will ignore empty values.
 If it is FALSE, it will include the empty values in the results.

 - Text1, text2,….text_n – The strings that we wish to join together.
 The TEXTJOIN function allows us to join up to 252 strings together.

 How to use the TEXTJOIN Function in Excel?